build2/HOWTO/entries/setup-build2-for-development.md

 trigger an update of `libbpkg` and this could make `bdep`, which also depends on `libbpkg`, no longer runnable).

-NOTE: to minimize the chance of such breakage, the `bootstrap` script makes a separate configuration (`builds/gcc-libs/` in the above listing) the default for libraries (`libbutl`, `libpkg`, etc).
+NOTE: to minimize the chance of such breakages, the `bootstrap` script can be instructed with the `--libs` option to make a separate `builds/gcc-libs/` configuration and make it the default for libraries (`libbutl`, `libpkg`, etc).
 This allows you to make changes to libraries and run their tests without affecting the toolchain.

 There are several mechanisms for recovering from such situations.
-If the build system is functional, it itself and the rest of the toolchain can always be update by first disabling the auto-synchronization hooks (which invoke `bdep` and `bpkg`).
+If the build system is functional, it itself and the rest of the toolchain can always be update by disabling the auto-synchronization hooks (which invoke `bdep` and `bpkg`).
 For example, the following commands should get the toolchain back into the fully-functional and synchronized state:

 ```